 - Framing Effect: If the patient framed the injury in such a way that being dizzy did not enter into the description, the effect might also be to focus only on the safety issue and musculoskeletal injury.

 - Confirmation: Once favoring a focus on the musculoskeletal injury, the nurse might limit the assessment to the ankle and not pursue any medical causes of the stumble.

-Clinical evaluation is a highly specialized skill in professional nursing practice that is of particular need in nursing sick call and emergency man-down situations.
-Intentionally rooting out mental biases in our assessment and nursing diagnosis practices can avoid error and improve patient outcomes.
+Clinical evaluation is a highly specialized skill in professional nursing practice that is particularly important in nursing sick call and emergency man-down situations.
+Intentionally rooting out mental biases in our assessment and nursing diagnosis practices can avoid errors and improve patient outcomes.